xiao-netlytical/KiwiSpec/README.md

 ## 2. Rules in KiwiSpec:

-KiwiSpec can be utilized in cybersecurity applications to specify asset discovery, threat hunting searches, and validation of security policies.
-The use cases include leveraging logs and configurations to explore IT/OT/Cloud environments, as well as to validate configurations, deployments, and activities for adherence to best practices and security policies.
+KiwiSpec is employed in cybersecurity applications for Cyber Asset Attack Surface Management, threat hunting, and enforcing security policies.

+Use cases encompass utilizing logs and configurations to explore IT/OT/Cloud environments, establishing baselines, identifying outliers, and validating configurations, deployments, and activities.
-The four sets of KiwiSpec applications are organized under /rules subdirectories:
+There are four sets of KiwiSpec rules organized under /rules subdirectories:

 ### 2.1 Application Discovery

-Within the rules/application directory, a set of KiwiSpecs can be employed to discover servers in an environment from Zeek connection logs.
-Application servers are classified using composite logic to specify a list of required protocols to define a server.
+Within the rules/application directory, a set of KiwiSpecs can be employed to discover servers from Zeek connection logs.
+Application servers are classified by using composite logic to define the required protocols for a server.

-### 2.2 Asset Discovery
+### 2.2 Learning the Environment

-In the rules/asset directory, a set of KiwiSpecs is defined for discovering assets, applications, and services, as well as aggregating the assets and connections.
-These KiwiSpecs explore relationships and dependencies using various classification mechanisms.
+In the rules/asset directory, a set of KiwiSpecs is defined for discovering assets, applications, and services, as well as aggregating the assets and connections in different criteriaes.
+These KiwiSpecs explore the relationships and dependencies using various classification mechanisms.
 A subset of KiwiSpecs demonstrates how to create traffic permission policies based on the discovered activities and groups.

-### 2.3 Security Rules
+### 2.3 Baseline and Outlier

 Under the rules/security directory, a set of KiwiSpecs demonstrates how to find top talkers, longest connections, per-interval statistics, and connection tracing paths.